Neo2308/indianrailways-gtfs/README.md

     - Best to run http://localhost:8080/map/show/all before this.

 ## Checking for errors post fetch
+###### API Errors
 - Search everywhere for `"rc": "4` this will show all 4xx errors in the train service profile info.
 - Data for these trains can be re-fetched by deleting respective cached files and using:
   - http://localhost:8080/map/show/all
+###### Missing info
+- Trigger http://localhost:8080/save to see if any errors/warnings are generated in the console.
+- Check [fixes-data/adjustments.yaml](fixes-data/adjustments.yaml) and fix the sections for erroringStations, warningStations and move them to updates/overrides

 ## Status Report
 **Data generated**: Around 9th Nov 2025